-PROPOSED ORDER
+ORDER

-This Order addresses the application of Fremont Water Company (Fremont) for an increase in water rates charged to its customers in Kerr County.
-A Unanimous Stipulation (Stipulation) was executed that resolves all issues in this proceeding.
-Consistent with the Stipulation, Fremont’s application is approved.
+This Order addresses the application of Fremont Water Company for an increase in water rates charged to its customers in Kerr County.
+A unanimous stipulation was executed that resolves all issues in this proceeding.
+Consistent with the stipulation, Fremont’s application is approved.

-The Public Utility Commission of Texas (Commission) adopts the following findings of fact and conclusions of law:
+The Public Utility Commission of Texas adopts the following findings of fact and conclusions of law:

 Findings of Fact